 Food on Campus

-Every Wednesday students sell lunch.
+Every Wednesday during lunch, students have the chance to sell homemade food in the restaurant in Forum.
 The Student Cooking Corner is a Green Office initiative, in which students get the opportunity to sell their own products and let others taste international and vegetarian food.
-Every Wednesday at lunch time, students sell their delicious lunch at the first floor in the Forum.
 All dishes are vegetarian, as a contribution to sustainability.
 Many international dishes pass by, from all corners of the world.
-Check Student Cooking Corner Wageningen on Facebook, for this week's lunch.
+Check Student Cooking Corner Wageningen on Facebook for this week's lunch.

-During the evening and in weekends there is a magnetron which you can use, in the coffee corner on the first floor.
+During the evening and in weekends there is a magnetron in the coffe corner on each floor that you can use.

 Food at Associations or houses

 International student associations IxESN and ISOW offer international kitchens, open to everyone.
 Be quick if you would like to join because these international kitchens are very popular.
-IxESN organises an international kitchen twice per period.
+IxESN organises three international kitchens per period.

-Every Wednesday, you can buy a warm dish for € 5,00 from Evelin Cooks in Student house Dijkgraaf 4.
+Every Wednesday you can buy a vegetarian take-away meal for € 5,00 from Eveline Cooks.

 Cook Book - food for students